jeremypj/Power-BI-for-BigTime/README.md

  A free and open source semantic model for BigTime.net data

 ## Installation
-- Option 1: Install from Microsoft [App Source](https://appsource.microsoft.com/en-us/product/power-bi/jeremyjohnson1698690911419.stand-up-analytics-for-bigtime)
+- Option 1: Install from Microsoft [App Source](https://appsource.microsoft.com/en-us/product/power-bi/jeremyjohnson1698690911419.stand-up-analytics-for-bigtime).
+Follow the [quickstart guide](https://standupanalytics.com/docs/getting-started) to set up the connections.
 - Option 2: Clone this repository to your local computer.
 Open that Power BI Project (PBIP file) in Power BI Desktop.

 ## See [standupanalytics.com](https://standupanalytics.com) for more information and documentation.